How to Sell on Facebook Marketplace: Beginner’s Guide + Tips for Success

 The instant messaging app gives you the ability to converse with them in real-time.
 This provides a one-on-one experience that can help build the buyer's confidence in you and your product.

-Posting an item for sale on Facebook Marketplace is completely free, no matter how many products you list.
+Posting an item for sale on Facebook Marketplace is completely free with no selling fee, no matter how many products you list.

 Listing on Facebook is free.
 However, you may incur additional costs if you make use of Facebook ads or use Facebook Pay.